 |BS (1985)||National Taiwan University|

-Our research centers around mechatronics and dynamic systems and control with applications to digital printing and imaging systems, digital fabrications and functional printing, human motor control, motion and vibration perception and control.
+Our research centers around mechatronics and dynamic systems and control with applications to digital printing and imaging systems, digital fabrications and functional printing, human motor control, motion and vibration perception and control, and robotics.
 Our efforts focus on application motivated research, where research problems are formulated from application specific characteristics, constraints and objectives.
-Novel solution that meets implementation constraints are developed using integrated systems approach and appropriate technology translation.
+Novel solutions that meet implementation constraints are developed using integrated systems approaches and appropriate technology translations.
 Results from our research group have impacted products such as hydraulic lifts, laser and inkjet printers, document scanners and off-road vehicles.